 Posted by Willy Franzen on August 26, 2012.
-Positions below updated every five minutes.
+Jobs updated daily.

 One of the things that I find strangest about American politics is that older people are generally far more worried about the debt situation than young people (even though it’s the older generations that is responsible).
 At some point we won’t be able to kick the can any farther down the road, and I fear that time will come just as our generation is hitting its prime.
 It’s an extremely serious issue, but it’s one that is hard to take seriously when you’re young.
 The Can Kicks Back is an organization that is trying to change that.
 Though they haven’t launched yet (their website says Fall 2012), the “Millennial-driven campaign to solve America’s fiscal crisis” will be based in Washington, DC.
 I would have thought that The Can Kicks Back would already be more active considering that the election is barely 2 months away.